Bumblebee banner

 Since life appeared on Earth, there have been several mass extinctions in which many species were wiped out because of catastrophic climate change, volcanic activity, the impact of an asteroid or other reasons we have not yet discovered.

 The plants and animals which currently live on Earth have continued to evolve over the 65 million years since the last mass extinction.
-But many scientists consider the huge reduction in biodiversity since the emergence of humans is now on the scale of another mass extinction.
+However, many scientists consider the huge reduction in biodiversity since the emergence of humans is now on the scale of another mass extinction.
 This is known as the Anthropocene extinction or sixth mass extinction.

 In its landmark 2019 report, IPBES reported that one million species are now at risk of disappearing for good and according to the IUCN Red List of Threatened Species, 41% of amphibians, 25% of mammals, 34% of conifers, 13% of birds, 31% of sharks and rays, 33% of reef-building corals, and 27% of crustaceans are threatened with extinction.

 Some countries are worse off than others.
-The 2016 State of Nature report concluded that the United Kingdom was one of the most nature-depleted countries in the world.
+The 2023 State of Nature report concluded that the United Kingdom was one of the most nature-depleted countries in the world.

 WILD-VERTEBRATE-ANIMAL-POPULATIONS-rect-no-logo_2